What is Obesity? What Are The Causes Of Obesity?

 - Class 1: BMI of 30 to < 35

 - Class 2: BMI of 35 to < 40

 - Class 3: BMI of 40 or higher.
 Class 3 obesity is sometimes categorized as “extreme” or “severe” obesity.

 While BMI is a helpful tool for screening purposes, it is not a diagnostic measure for assessing a person’s overall health, as it does not take into consideration the natural difference in body shapes and proportions or the density of muscle as related to fat.
 And while there is debate over using BMI as a tool for determining obesity, actual calculations are not often necessary to determine whether a person is overweight or obese.
 Excessive fat deposits and poor health tend to be the main indicators in determining whether a person is overweight or obese.
 For example, based on BMI, a 5-foot 9-inch male who weighs over 203 pounds is considered to be obese.
 Yet there are many professional athletes and/or bodybuilders who exceed these measurements yet maintain less than 10-percent total body fat.
 Clearly, labeling people as obese based solely on BMI is a flawed method.

 While there is some debate regarding ways to measure obesity, current statistical data shows almost 40% (more than one third) of adult Americans could be considered obese, with the number continuing to climb with each passing year.
 Obesity rates are even higher in some developing countries due to the industrialization of their economies, growing middle class, and the ever-increasing dependence on fast food restaurants or processed food that is calorically dense but lacking in essential nutrients.

-Although anyone can become obese, women are more likely to be obese than men.
+Although anyone can become obese, however women are more likely to be obese than men.

 Methods Used in Obesity Therapy